fedora-infra/fedora-packages/README.md

 	$ git push && git push --tag

 Once the tag has been successfully pushed, a new release will be available in github.

+## License
+fedora-packages is free software; you can redistribute it and/or modify it under the terms of the GNU Affero General Public License v3.0.
+See COPYING included with the distribution for details.